 Consular Travel Advice

 Due to potential nuclear radiation, Canada (GAC) and Australia (DFAT) advise avoiding travel to the districts and towns around the Fukushima Dalichi power plant that have been designated as areas under evacuation orders by Japanese authorities.
 U.S. (DOS) and U.K. (FCO) have no current warnings.

-Risk of sexual assault and low risk of petty crime exist in Tokyo, especially on subways and commuter trains and in the entertainment and nightlife districts of Roppongi, Kabukicho, Shinjuku, Shibuya, and Ikebukuro.
-Low risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the rest of the country.
+Low risk of violent crime (sexual assault) and low risk of petty crime exist throughout the country, mainly in Tokyo, on subways and commuter trains, and in the entertainment and nightlife districts of Roppongi, Kabukicho, Shinjuku, and Ikebukuro.

-Scams involving credit cards and charging exorbitant fees for services have been reported.
+Scams involving exorbitant fees for services have been reported.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.